Tutoring Services for Science Courses

 If you are interested in becoming a tutor, please email us for more information.

-All students are eligible to participate in tutoring (regardless of gender) in math, science, or engineering courss at the 100 and 200 level.
+All students are eligible to participate in tutoring (regardless of gender) in math, science, or engineering courses at the 100 and 200 level.
 Tutoring is provided by outstanding students in Science and Engineering in the University Residences Support Center (URSC) Shreve Hall Small Conference Room (C124) and collaborative spaces, Sunday through Thursday, 7-10 pm.

-The Biology Help Room, located within the Biology Resource Center (BRC), Lilly Hall, Rm B-401, serves the academic needs of all undergraduates with particular attention paid to first and second year students Monday through Thursday from 9 am - 5 pm and Fridays 9 am - 1 pm.
+The Biology Help Room, located within the Biology Resource Center (BRC), Lilly Hall, Room B-401, serves the academic needs of all undergraduates with particular attention paid to first and second year students Monday through Thursday from 9 am - 5 pm and Fridays 9 am - 1 pm.

 The Chemistry Resource Room, located in WTHR 117 (494-5310), has available tests and homework with cribs, lecture notes written by teaching assistants, auto-tutorial programs, chemistry textbooks available for student use, and tutoring.
 The Chemistry Resource Room is located in two large rooms with plenty of tables and space and is a great location to study chemistry.
 If you have a question, help is readily available.
 Hours of Operation are: Monday-Thursday, 8: 00am-8:30pm; Friday, 8:30am-5:30pm; Saturday, 9:30am-6:00pm and Sunday, 12pm-3pm.